tejas96/sdlc-agents/README.md

 ## 👥 Team

-Built with ❤️ by the Optima AI Team
+Built with ❤️ by the SDLC Agents Team

 ---